Impedance is the opposition to an ac current.

 inductive reactance).

-the peak or root mean square (RMS)
+Let Z be the impedance, V the peak or root mean square (RMS)

 voltage as a vector,

-be the peak or RMS current as a vector.
+and I be the peak or RMS current as a vector.

 Then